-Treatment for Recurring Diarrhea
+Treatment for Chronic Diarrhea in Philadelphia

 Diarrhea is when a person has loose and watery stools that occur several times a day.
 Most often, diarrhea is not serious and most people experience diarrhea only a couple of times a year.
 The symptoms of diarrhea typically last only two to three days and can be treated with over-the-counter medications.
 Diarrhea can occur more often in some people and may be diagnosed as irritable bowel syndrome.

 Common Causes of Diarrhea

 There are several factors that can cause diarrhea, including: